python/cpython/Doc/reference/expressions.rst

 .. index:: pair: immutable; object

 Restrictions on the types of the key values are listed earlier in section :ref:`types`.
-(To summarize, the key type should be hashable, which excludes all mutable objects.)
+(To summarize, the key type should be :term:`hashable`, which excludes all mutable objects.)
 Clashes between duplicate keys are not detected; the last datum (textually rightmost in the display) stored for a given key value prevails.